Introduction

 A Little Effort Can Make a Lot of Difference

 By adding the steps above to your workflow, you’ll quickly and dramatically improve your social media’s accessibility, and you’ll see just how easy it is once you’ve gone through the process a couple times.
 But above all, you’ll ensure that all the effort, brainstorming, time, and—let’s be honest—tears that you put into your content will shine, for everyone.
+Check out Part 3 of this Social Media Accessibility series.

 Pro tip: Level up by making your video content accessible too!